mlswg/mls-protocol/draft-ietf-mls-protocol.md

   vector MUST be `2*size + 1`, where `size` is the length of the roster, since this is the number of nodes in a tree with `size` leaves, according to the structure described in {{ratchet-trees}}.
-* The `transcript` field contains the list of `GroupOperation` messages that led to this state.
+* The `transcript_hash` field contains the runnning hash of all `GroupOperation` messages that led to this state.

 When a new member is added to the group, an existing member of the group provides the new member with a Welcome message.
 The Welcome